 Retreat Costs for Spouses, Children, and Part-Time Students

 Spouses and children of students are encouraged to attend the Fall Retreat.
-For further information see the Community Life section of the Prospectus.
+For further information see the Community Life section on the Living in Vancouver page.
 A basic accommodation charge applies.
 Students who do not pay the Student Association Fee must pay full accommodation charges.

 Graduation and Application Fee